-The MC9S08LL16 Series includes a clock gating system to manage the bus clock sources to the individual peripherals.
-Using this system, the user can enable or disable the bus clock to each of the peripherals at the clock source, eliminating unnecessary clocks to peripherals which are not in use and thereby reducing the overall run and wait mode currents.
+The MC9S08QE32 series include a clock gating system to manage the bus clock sources to the individual peripherals.
+Using this system, you can enable or disable the bus clock to each of the peripherals at the clock source, eliminating unnecessary clocks to peripherals which are not in use and thereby reducing the overall run and wait mode currents.

-Out of reset, all peripheral clocks will be enabled.
-For lowest possible run or wait currents, user software should disable the clock source to any peripheral not in use.
-The actual clock will be enabled or disabled immediately following the write to the Clock Gating Control registers (SCGC1 and SCGC2).
-Any peripheral with a gated clock cannot be used unless its clock is enabled.
+Out of reset, all peripheral clocks is enabled.
+For lowest possible run or wait currents, your software must disable the clock source to any peripheral not in use.
+The actual clock is enabled or disabled immediately following the write to the Clock Gating Control registers (SCGC1 and SCGC2).
+Any peripheral with a gated clock can not be used unless its clock is enabled.
 Writing to the registers of a peripheral with a disabled clock has no effect.

-User software should disable the peripheral before disabling the clocks to the peripheral.
-When clocks are re-enabled to a peripheral, the peripheral registers need to be re-initialized by user software.
+Your software must disable the peripheral before disabling the clocks to the peripheral.
+When clocks are re-enabled to a peripheral, the peripheral registers need to be re-initialized by your software.

-In stop modes, the bus clock is disabled for all gated peripherals, regardless of the settings in SCGC1 and SCGC2
+In stop modes, the bus clock is disabled for all gated peripherals, regardless of the settings in SCGC1 and SCGC2.